Devskiller/duramen/README.md

 	}

 	/**
-	 * This method will be called from your production code */ public void produce() {
+	 * You will invoke this method somewhere in your code */ public void produceEvent() {
 		FooEvent event = new FooEvent();
 		event.setMessage("Test message");
 		eventBus.publish(event);